 There’s a buzz going around the internet about a new traveller’s craze called House Sitting.
 But what is it?
 How do you get involved and how do you find the perfect home?
 This article will not only attempt to answer questions about the concept of house sitting, but also help you to find the perfect house sitting gig!

 There are 4 main sites online these days, we’ve listed them here in order of our favourite to least favourite.

 1. Trusted House Sitters: This website is brilliant.
 It has the largest network of home owners and house sitters on the web.
+In fact, there are more houses available on this website than on all other house sitting sites combined, which is why we recommend just signing up for Trusted House Sitters.
 The site is well laid out and easy to navigate.
-The fee is higher than other sites at $80 / year, but in our experience, it is worth it to have so many home owners in the network.
+The fee is higher than other sites at $119 / year, but in our experience, it is worth it to have so many home owners in the network.

 2. MindMyHouse: We haven’t signed up for this one yet but we’ve heard great things from people who have.
 The layout of this site is also very good and it has a good network of users as well.
 At $20 / year it’s considerably cheaper than Trusted House Sitters.
 The major problem with this site is that they don’t take down old listings, so you never know if the home is still up for grabs!

 3. House Carers: This site also has an easy-to-use interface and there are plenty of homes posted here from around the world.
 The cost is $50 for the year so it’s a good in-between option.
 House Carers also has a handy map tool that shows where all the houses are located around the globe!

 How Do I Make My Profile Attractive To Home Owners?

 We created our profile and within two weeks we were near the top of the list on TrustedHouseSitters.com and we currently get at least one offer every week!
 We like to think that our profile is comprehensive, professional and personable.
 When making your profile, just follow some of these tips and you’ll land your first job in no time.